rahul1593/Behavioral-Cloning-Project/writeup_report.md

 __3. Creation of the Training Set & Training Process__

-For the first track, I recorded the run for three laps to get sufficient data for training and validation.
+For the first track, I used data provided by Udacity which was sufficient for training and validation.

 To augment the data sat, I also flipped images and angles so that there is equal data for vehicle turning on both sides.
 For example, here is an image that has then been flipped: